abakarovy/Java-Swing-Drawing-App/README.en.md

 ## How to use
-You can open an executable ```demo.jar``` file that resides in the project root folder to run the program
+You can open an executable ```app.jar``` file that resides in the project root folder to run the program
 ***(JAVA_HOME environment variable is required)***